solidusio/solidus/guides/source/developers/getting-started/develop-solidus.html.md

 # Develop Solidus

-If you would like to develop for Solidus and you intend to submit your work as a pull request, please [read the contributing guidelines][contributing] first.
+If you would like to improve Solidus and you intend to submit your work as a pull request, please [read the contributing guidelines][contributing] first.

 Getting your Solidus development environment set up is easy.
 First, clone the